rargo/nvim-global/README.md

 ## 💻 Commands

-### Generate tag files in current directory
+### Update tag files in current directory

 ```
 :GlobalUpdateTags
 ```

-Generate tags in current directory, if tags already generated, global will update it incrementally
+Update tags in current directory, if tags already generated, global will update it incrementally.
+If tag files not exist, will call gtags to generate tag files

 ### Add extra tag files